 Is Remotasks Legit in 2026?
 An Honest Review (Pay, Reviews, Red Flags)

-Remotasks is legit and does pay — it is backed by Scale AI, so its ability to pay contributors is not in question — but its reputation is mixed (a low Trustpilot average) and work availability swings hard by region.
+Remotasks is real, not fake, and it does pay — it is backed by Scale AI, so its ability to pay is not in question — but its reputation is mixed (a low Trustpilot average), earnings are modest, and it has cut off entire countries before with little warning.
 Treat it as unpredictable side income, not a steady job.

-Short answer: Remotasks is legitimate and it does pay, but it is one of the more uneven platforms in the AI-training space.
+Short answer: Remotasks is real, not fake, and it does pay — but it is one of the more uneven platforms in the AI-training space.
 It is backed by Scale AI, a real US company, so there is no serious question about whether it can pay.
-The honest catches are inconsistent pay and support, a low average review score, and work availability that varies enormously by region.
+The honest catches are modest earnings, a low average review score, weak support, and a track record of dropping entire countries with little explanation.

 What Remotasks is